rbazev/RNA_pop_snowball/README.md

 # RNA pop snowball

-Models of sequence divergence on based on Russian roulette and RNA folding to simulate the accumulation of Dobzhansky-Muller incompatibilities (DMIs) in diverging populations.
+Models of sequence divergence based on Russian roulette and RNA folding to simulate the accumulation of Dobzhansky-Muller incompatibilities (DMIs) in diverging populations.

 Data and code associated with: